2019 SEA Games: Development and preparations

-Alan Peter Cayetano served as chairman of the organizing committee of the Games.

 Unlike the 2005 Games, the 2019 SEA Games adopted a different organizing structure for the Philippine Southeast Asian Games Organizing Committee (PHISGOC).
 According to Philippine Sports Commission chairman William Ramirez, Foreign Affairs Secretary (later House Speaker) Alan Peter Cayetano would be appointed as the organizing committee chairman, instead of the Philippine Olympic Committee president who presumed the role in 2005.
 Senator Migz Zubiri was initially the head of the organizing committee before being replaced by Cayetano.

 At least three meetings were held for the preparation of the Games.
 The first meeting was held in Shangri-la Hotel at the Fort on May 16 and 17, 2018.
 Another meeting was held on November 23 and 24, 2018.

 Officials of National Sports Associations of the Philippines were designated as competition managers and were tasked to deal with local arrangements concerning their sport including logistics, venues and equipment.

 Costs

 The budget for the games is at least (US$147 million as of July 31, 2019).
 (US$118 million) were provided by the government, while the rest were secured by PHISGOC from sponsorships.
 The government funds were allocated to the Philippine Sports Commission with (US$98 million) from the funds approved by the Philippine Congress and the remainder derived from augmentation fund approved by then-President Rodrigo Duterte.
 Duterte approved the additional funds by May 2019.